 No, that doesn’t mean just putting the user’s name and welcome.
 A welcome screen is more than just an opportunity to say hi.
 It’s a place to segment users and gain information that informs the rest of the onboarding process.

-At Userpilot, you can create welcome screens with micro-surveys to capture use cases and user-personas.
+With Userpilot, you can create welcome screens with microsurveys to capture use cases and user personas.
 Then you can segment new users based on their persona and provide the most relevant onboarding to help them get their job done.

 2. Interactive walkthroughs